Neonatal Research

 Gaps in the CDH Journey

-This project is now completed.
 The Gaps in the CDH Journey project will identify questions and priorities of people with a lived experience of Congenital Diaphragmatic Hernia (CDH), their caregivers, and healthcare providers.

-Read more...Optimising lung protective ventilation
+Read more...Optimising lung-protective ventilation

-Improving the resuscitation of sick newborn infants at birth.
+Improving the resuscitation of sick newborn infants at birth

-A healthy start to life involves the successful transition from in-utero to ex-utero life.
-For some newborn infants, this does not occur and they require resuscitation at birth.
-Members of our group have been undertaking a series of translational and clinical trials examining methods of improving newborn resuscitation.
-This work, funded by a National Health and Medical Research Council project grant in collaboration with Monash University and the Royal Women's Hospital, has improved the way neonatologists resuscitate sick newborn infants.
+Our team has led a series of translational and clinical trials aimed at improving newborn resuscitation techniques.
+Supported by a National Health and Medical Research Council (NHMRC) project grant and in collaboration with Monash University and the Royal Women’s Hospital, this research has directly influenced how neonatologists resuscitate sick newborn infants in clinical settings.

 NEST (Newborn Electrographic Seizure Trial)